They Who Feed on Shadows - Episode 6

 From this distance, I can make out the phrase, “You’re an idiot!”

 She starts the BMW and jerks her thumb backwards.
 The trunk pops open.
 The man visibly deflates, and only now does he remove the head of his costume.
+I instantly name him Richard.
 The chicken head is huge.
 He tries to hold it under one arm and almost drops it.
 His hair is slicked back and black.
-I wonder if everything in his life is always this disproportionate.
-His glasses are thin-framed and hip.
-His skin is clean-shaven, gleaming pale in the sun, and I imagine he smells like German cologne as I wait for him to detach his human head and put it in the trunk also.
+I wonder if everything else in his life is this disproportionate.
+Is he unbalanced?
+Or just heartbroken?
+Richard’s glasses are thin-framed and hip.
+His skin is clean-shaven, gleaming pale in the sun, and I imagine he smells like German cologne.

 After a couple of attempts, he gets his large, taloned feet awkwardly in the passenger seat of the Bimmer and shuts the door on the second try.
 The woman has been talking incessantly.
-She continues shaking her head as she drives them off, a few yellow feathers fluttering from the door.
+She continues shaking her head as she drives them off, chiding furiously, a few yellow feathers fluttering from the passenger door of her car as they sail away, convertible top sealed tight under a cobalt dream of a day.

 But I don’t.

-I’m 24 and employed as a mental health tech at a short-term psychiatric crisis unit.
-I’m comfortable with insanity.
-In the last year alone, I’ve experienced men making mortal threats against my family involving napalm, a grave robbing, abuse of a corpse, people hallucinating conversations with Napoleon, ghost-sightings, a suicide attempt, an arsonist’s confession, and a high-speed police chase across Westvale that uncovered a secret weapons lab.
+I’m 24 and am employed as a mental health tech at a short-term psychiatric crisis unit.
+I’m as comfortable with insanity as someone sane is going to get.
+In the last year alone, I’ve experienced men making mortal threats against my family involving basement-made napalm, a grave robbing, abuse of a corpse, people hallucinating conversations with Napoleon, ghost-sightings, a suicide attempt and an arsonist’s confession.

 And that was just at our house.